Enhancement of stability of metastable states in the presence of L\'{e}vy noise: Conclusions

-In conclusion, we obtain the general equations useful to calculate the NLRT for superdiffusion in the form of symmetric L\'{e}vy flights, for an arbitrary L\'{e}vy index $\alpha$ and an arbitrary smooth potential profile with a sink.
-For a Cauchy driven noise ($\alpha =1$) we find the closed expression in quadratures of the NLRT as a function of the noise intensity parameter, the initial position, and the parameters of the potential.
+We obtain the general equations useful to calculate the MRT for superdiffusion in the form of symmetric L\'{e}vy flights, for an arbitrary L\'{e}vy index $\alpha$ and an arbitrary smooth potential profile with a sink.
+For a Cauchy-driven noise ($\alpha =1$) we find the closed expression in quadratures of the MRT as a function of the noise intensity parameter, the initial position, and the parameters of the potential.
 The interplay between trapping in the metastable state, at small noise intensities, and long jumps of L\'{e}vy flights produces a finite nonmonotonic enhancement of the mean residence time in the metastable state.
-Our general equations provide a useful tool to describe different dynamical behaviors in complex systems, characterized by anomalous diffusion and non-exponential relaxation phenomena, such as spatial extended systems~\cite{Jia23}.
+Our general equations serve as a valuable tool for describing diverse dynamical behaviors in complex systems, particularly those characterized by anomalous diffusion and non-exponential relaxation phenomena, such as spatially extended systems~\cite{Jia23}.